daniyaalk/mocksysql/README.md

 * Log queries and intercept responses from the MySQL server.
 * Return dummy responses for DML queries (INSERT, UPDATE, DELETE)
 * Query interception for delta storage (Read data from primary database, persist data to secondary database).

+**DISCLAIMER: DO NOT use mocksysql in production, especially if you are using non-read-only users.**

 ## Good to haves